On characteristic power series of dual signed Selmer groups: Main result

 But it follows from \cite[p.
 1276, line 10]{HatleyLei} that

 using the Hochschild-Serre spectral sequence and the facts that

 cf. \cite[Remark 2.5]{HatleyLei}.
 Finally, we obtain from this that which shows that the map $g_{/i,p}$ is also an isomorphism.

 The map $c$ is surjective by definition, and hence by the snake lemma we obtain that the map $g_{i,p}$ is also an isomorphism.
-(This generalizes an analogous property that has been proved by Ahmed and Lim in the case of elliptic curves (see \cite[Lemma 2.6]{AhmedLim})). \end{proof}
+(This generalizes an analogous property that has been proved by Ahmed and Lim in the case of elliptic curves (see \cite[Lemma 2.6]{AhmedLim})). \end{proof} { To summarize, the local conditions at the prime $p$ for the two signed Selmer groups $\Sel_i(A(s)/\Q)$ and $\Sel_i(A(s)/\Q_\cyc)^{\Gamma_0}$ are shown to be isomorphic in Lemma \ref{a2}, which allows us to bypass computing the kernel of $g_{/i,p}$; this is the key ingredient in computing the Euler characteristic formula in Theorem \ref{Thm:main1}.
+The signed conditions here play a crucial role because the Selmer groups are defined such that their local conditions at $p$ satisfy the compatibility conditions \eqref{Comp_local_p} and \eqref{cyc_loc_p}.
+Also note that we have chosen our twists $A(s)$ (i.e. those $s$ for which both \eqref{S1} and \eqref{S2} are true) such that Proposition \ref{prop:determins_s} holds; part (1) of this proposition is used to guarantee that the Euler characteristic is well-defined by Greenberg's Lemma (cf. Lemma \ref{Greenlemma}).
+To treat the places away from $p$, we rely on the methods of Longi--Vigni \cite{VigniLongo}. }